giusdp/bevy_talks/docs/src/builder/index.md

-# Talk Builder
+# Creating Talks with TalkBuilder

 You can build dialogue graphs programmatically using the `TalkBuilder`.

 > [&#9432;]
 > The `TalkBuilder` is also used under the hood to build the graphs from the asset files.

 If you need to generate procedurally dialogue graphs, or you just don't like the asset files, you can use this approach.
+Otherwise use the `talk.ron` files explained in the [Getting Started](../getting-started/index.md) chapter.

 ### Simple Usage